Vilém Flusser: Philosophy of photography

 Flusser was deeply influenced by the loss of his native Prague, and his relocations throughout his life which can be seen in his writings and causing him to proclaim his homelessness, "because there are so many homelands that make their home in me".
 His personal biography was particularly helpful for his studies in interpersonal communication and how to facilitate it.
 Communication, which are the gaps between different positions, is part of a cultural phenomenon relying on unconsciously learnt patterns at home.
-Language therein is a major influence on ones thinking.
+Language therein is a major influence on one's thinking.
 Flusser asked what are the consequences of the loss of one's home and traditional connections?
 He differentiated between the two meanings of home originating in the German language, "Heimat" understood as a homeland and "Wohnung" understood as in house, and argued that home cannot be understood as an eternal value transcending time and space.
 A person is bound to its "Heimat" through invisible threads such as connections to people, tradition and language, which all lay beyond the consciousness.
 Only when a person is removed from their home they become aware of the ties which reveal themselves as unconscious judgements.
 These unconscious "habits prevent bits of information from being perceived" and make the habitual environment comfortable and therefore pretty.
 For Flusser this substantiates the "love for a fatherland".

 The homeless person must not only consciously learn the habits of a new home but also must forget them again as if they become conscious, these habits reveal themselves as banal, threatening to expose the true nature of the home of the natives.
 The developing polemic dialog distinguishes between the "ugly stranger" who can unveil the truth (Aletheia) and the "beautiful native" who fears the otherness as it threatens their habit.
 Flusser used his experience in Brazil during a time of massive immigration to demonstrate the possibility to set oneself free of the unconscious habits of the homeland to form new voluntary connections which lead up to the creation of a new homeland.

 However, opposed to the homeland one can free himself off, the home understood as in house is a necessary part of human existence.
 It gives a person the mental ability to process information as it divides the sphere of existence into habit or home and unusual or new information.
 The habitual environment is a prerequisite to recognize the unusual which comes into one's home.
 Flusser refers in this regard to Hegel's dialectic analysis between home and the unusual or generally speaking of consciousness.